-I’ve been making my favorite chocolate granola recipe for a while and today I’m sharing it with you.
+I’ve been making my favorite dark chocolate granola recipe for a while and today I’m sharing it with you.
 It’s so easy to toss a batch together and keep one container on the counter for immediate use, another in the fridge for keeping fresh longer, and the rest in the freezer.
 You might forget you saved some, so what a sweet surprise it’ll be to discover this treasure ready-to-eat a month or so later.

 The chocolate flavor comes from cacao powder and cacao nibs.
 Both cacao powder and cacao nibs are roasted at low temperatures which helps them retain much of their nutrition benefits.

 Cacao powder is a healthier alternative for cocoa powder in recipes.
 It’s packed with flavonoids that can help lower blood pressure, improve blood flow, and help prevent blood clots.